Generalizing Lusztig's total positivity: The orthogonal groups

-\subsection{The orthogonal groups}
+\section{The orthogonal groups}

-In this subsection we discuss in a bit more detail the case when $G = \mathrm{SO}(3,q)$, $q\geq 4$.
-The description of the $\Theta$-positive structure for general orthogonal groups $\SO(p,q)$, $q>p>2$ restricts basically to this case and the description of the positive structure for $\SL_3(\R)$, see also the discussion in \cite{GW_ECM}.
-For the case when $G = \mathrm{SO}(3,q)$, $q\geq 4$ we in particular also provide a parametrization of the non-negative semigroup $U_{\Theta}^{\geq0}$.
+In this section we discuss in a bit more detail the case when $G = \mathrm{SO}(3,q)$, $q\geq 4$.
+The description of the $\Theta$-positive structure for general orthogonal groups $\SO(p,q)$, $q>p>2$ restricts basically to this case and the description of the positive structure for $\SL_3(\R)$, see also the discussion in \cite[Section~4.5]{GW_ECM}.
+For the case when $G = \mathrm{SO}(3,q)$ ($q\geq 4$), we also provide a parametrization of the nonnegative semigroup~$U_{\Theta}^{\geq0}$.

-\subsubsection{The positive semigroup}
+\subsection{The positive semigroup}